bowo-prasetyo/forkbuild/docs/Architecture.md

 Highlight Compositor (0.1.31)

 SpatialSelectionRenderer (renderer/SpatialSelectionRenderer.js) was
 rewritten as a composited state machine.
-It internally tracks _selectedBrickId and _hoveredBrickId independently, and a single private _applyHighlight(brickId) method decides the actual emissive color:
+As of 0.1.36 it tracks a Set of selected brick ids, a primary selected brick id, and the hovered brick id independently.
+A single private _applyHighlight(brickId) method decides the actual emissive color:

     selected + hovered → combined amber (#ffcc00)
+    primary selected   → bright amber (#ffdd33)
     selected only      → orange (#ffaa00)
     hovered only       → blue (#44aaff)
     neither            → black (#000000)